Pioneers play pioneer ball. Important nuances and rules of the game

 the player touched the net;

-the player has crossed the middle line;
+the player has crossed the halfway line;

 the ball flew over the net, but fell into touch (beyond the line limiting the field);